HediaWei/cognitive_test_group_5/README.md

 * Images were made bigger, as when they were small it was much more difficult to memorise
 * Format of code so that all code is imported from a .py file and users only have to run one code chunk in an ipynb file
 * Increased size of the text, mainly the questions
+* Increased time that the grid is shown before disappearing

 Removed
 * One image/grid as the test took users too long with 4 different grids